Trends/Statistics

 Is Louisville Real Estate Up or Down?

 Housing news still dominates a large portion of our nation’s economic mindset.
-On Wednesday, Reuters writes New home sales hit record low, prices tumble.
+On Wednesday, Reuters wrote that new home sales hit a record low, and prices tumbled.

 The Commerce Department said on Wednesday sales of newly built single-family homes dropped 11.2 percent to an annual rate of 309,000 units, the lowest level since records started in 1963, from 348,000 units in December.